-1. In the iDRAC Web interface, go to iDRAC Settings > Connectivity > SSL > SSL certificate, select Upload Server Certificate and click Next.

-The Certificate Upload page is displayed.

-- 2. Under File Path, click Browse and select the certificate on the management station. - 3.
+- In the iDRAC Web interface, go to iDRAC Settings > Connectivity > SSL > SSL certificate, select Upload Server Certificate and click Next. - The Certificate Upload page is displayed. - 2.
+Under File Path, click Browse and select the certificate on the management station. - 3.
 Click Apply. - The SSL server certificate is uploaded to iDRAC. - 4.
 A pop-up message is displayed asking you to reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC immediately or at a later time.
-Click Reset iDRAC or Reset iDRAC is a second sec iDRAC resets and the new certificate is applied.
-The iDRAC is not available for a few minutes during the reset.

-(i) NOTE: You must reset iDRAC to apply the new certificate.
+Click Reset iDRAC or Reset iDRAC as required. - iDRAC resets and the new certificate is applied.
+The iDRAC is not available for a few minutes during the reset. - NOTE: You must reset iDRAC to apply the new certificate.
 Until iDRAC is reset, the existing certificate is active.